pacoortz82/MiLaJoPa/README.md

     if b != 0:
         return a / b
     else:
-        return "Division by zero is not allowed!"# MiLaJoPa
+        return "Division by zero is not allowed!"